smailbarkouch/genie-nlp/README.md

 Genie is somewhat accurate.
 Some examples include:

 ```
-Question: What is Agar.io?
+> genie-nlp "What is Agar.io?"
 Answer: Agar.io is a massively multiplayer online action game created by Brazilian developer Matheus Valadares...
 ```

 ```
-Question: What is the meaning of life?
+> genie-nlp What is the meaning of life?
 Answer: The meaning of life, or the answer to the question: "What is the meaning of life?", pertains to the significance of living or existence in general...
 ```